 4. Provide an assigned PIN and an accurate odometer reading with each purchase.

-6. On the last day of the month, submit receipts to the unit budget manager or local fleet card coordinator, as determined by established unit process.
+6. On the last day of the month, submit receipts to the unit budget manager or department fleet card coordinator, as determined by established unit process.

 C. Fleet card transaction limits